Silviculturalist/CoRegistrationGame/README.md

 The startup menu (built with Tkinter) will allow you to:

-Select the Tree Data File and CHM Data File.
+- Select the Tree Data File and CHM Data File.

-Specify CSV separators.
+- Specify CSV separators.

-Map your CSV column names to the required fields (StandID, PlotID, TreeID, X, Y, DBH, H).
+- Map your CSV column names to the required fields (StandID, PlotID, TreeID, X, Y, DBH, H).

-Choose whether to impute missing values for DBH or Height using the provided Näslund height-diameter relationship (only one imputation option per file is allowed).
+- Choose whether to impute missing values for DBH or Height using the provided Näslund height-diameter relationship (only one imputation option per file is allowed).

-Set Näslund model parameters (with a real-time preview of the height curve).
+- Set Näslund model parameters (with a real-time preview of the height curve).

-Select an output folder where the transformed tree data and transformation logs will be saved.
+- Select an output folder where the transformed tree data and transformation logs will be saved.

-Once configured, click Start to launch the interactive application.
+Once configured, click `Start` to launch the interactive application.

 ## Keyboard Shortcuts
 During the interactive co-registration session, the following shortcuts are available:

 ### Viewport Navigation:

-W, A, S, D: Pan the viewport up, left, down, and right.
+`W`, `A`, `S`, `D`: Pan the viewport up, left, down, and right.

 ### Plot Adjustment:

-Arrow Keys (Up, Down, Left, Right): Shift the current plot.
+Arrow Keys (`Up`, `Down`, `Left`, `Right`): Shift the current plot.

-E: Rotate the current plot counterclockwise.
+`E`: Rotate the current plot counterclockwise.

-R: Rotate the current plot clockwise.
+`R`: Rotate the current plot clockwise.

-F: Flip the current plot vertically.
+`F`: Flip the current plot vertically.

-1, 2: Zoom in and out.
+`1`, `2`: Zoom in and out.

-6, 7: Increase or decrease the tree display scale.
+`6`, `7`: Increase or decrease the tree display scale.

-8: Reset the tree display scale to default.
+`8`: Reset the tree display scale to default.

 ### Plot Management:

-J: Join – attempts to compute an optimal plot alignment using a Fractional ICP algorithm.
+`J`: Join – attempts to compute an optimal plot alignment using a Fractional ICP algorithm.

-C: Confirm – saves the current plot’s transformation.
+`C`: Confirm – saves the current plot’s transformation.

-N: Skip the current plot.
+`N`: Skip the current plot.

-Period (.): Mark the current plot as unplaceable (do not save its position).
+Period (`.`): Mark the current plot as unplaceable (do not save its position).

-B: Step back – revert the last confirmed plot and restore its previous state.
+`B`: Step back – revert the last confirmed plot and restore its previous state.

 ### Other:

-Space: Toggle flash mode (visualize different data layers).
+`Space`: Toggle flash mode (visualize different data layers).

 ## Outputs
 The program generates the following outputs: